LEADING OFF: Lindor's extra-base streak, Keuchel's next try

 One historic streak ended Friday for the Indians, but Francisco Lindor may have another in the works.
 Cleveland's shortstop has gotten an extra-base hit in nine straight games, extending his string with a leadoff double in the first inning as the Indians ended their winning run at 22 games.
 Lindor still has a long way to go to the major league record - Chipper Jones (2006) and Hall of Famer Paul Waner (1927) each got an extra-base hit in 14 games in a row.

-Dallas Keuchel looks to bounce back from a lousy start at Oakland last weekend when the Astros host Seattle.
+Dallas Keuchel looks to bounce back from a lousy start at Oakland last weekend when the Astros try to clinch the AL West in a game against Seattle.
 Keuchel walked in two runs and forced home another with a bases-loaded hit-by-pitch during a 10-2 loss against the A's, lifting his ERA to 4.78 over eight starts since the beginning of August.
-Houston would like to get its ace left-hander on track before the playoffs begin.
+Houston would like to get its ace left-hander on track before the playoffs begin - the Astros can ensure themselves a spot with a victory and a loss by the Angels.

 MAYBE